Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Foreground mitigation

 Due to the power-law parametrization, only the variance and length-scale in the first (reference) baseline bin, $\sigma^2_\mathrm{mix}(u_0)$ and $l_\mathrm{mix}(u_0)$, need to be estimated.
 Values at other baselines are therefore derived from the respective scaling relationships.
 These models are implemented using the ps\_eor python code.
-A summary of the five GPR models are listed in Table~\ref{tab:gpr_models} and their full parametrizations used in nested sampling are given in Appendix~\ref{sec:gpr_model_parametrization_prior}.
+A summary of the five GPR models are listed in Table~\ref{tab:gpr_models} and their full parametrizations are given in Appendix~\ref{sec:gpr_model_parametrization_prior}.